damc/simple-algs/readme.md

 Later, more documentation will be added on how to use the library.

+# Current progress

+For now, it's possbile to do above examples using SupervisedLearning class.
+However, it's not possible to do that out of the box, without specyfying any additional parameters.
+If you want to find arithmetic functions, you need to pass an instance of CalculatorMemory to as Memory argument of SuperivsedLearning constructor.
+For any other function, you would need to pass appropiate Memory and actions arguments.

 # Contributing

 If you want to contribute to this open-source project, then read [contributing.md](https://github.com/damc/simple-algs/blob/master/contributing.md) file.